Neural network-based nodal structures optimization for interacting fermionic systems: Methods

 We choose parameters based on a quantum dot of gallium arsenide, GaAs, which has an electronic effective mass $m^* = 0.067m_e$ ($m_e$ is the electron mass), and a dielectric constant $\varepsilon = 12.7$ \cite{har05}.
 For the confining trap, we chose $\hbar\omega = 0.28 E_{\rm H}^*$, a typical value in the literature investigating the behavior of quantum dots \cite{ped00}.

-To represent the wave function of this fermionic system, we cast a neural network representation based on the FermiNet approach \cite{spe20,fre23q,fre24}, which allows for flexible representation of complex wave functions, and use this form to conduct QMC variational simulations coupled to optimization steps iteratively.
-The trial wave function $\psi(\vct r_1^\uparrow, \ldots, \vct r_{N/2}^\uparrow, \ldots, \vct r_N^\downarrow)$ is expressed as:
+To represent the wave function of this fermionic system, we employ a neural network architecture based on the FermiNet approach \cite{spe20,fre23q,fre24}, which provides a highly flexible representation of complex wave functions.
+Despite requiring extensive training, this approach offers superior representational power compared to other leading neural network architectures for fermionic systems \cite{her20, luo19}.
+After optimization, the FermiNet-based trial function was then used to perform estimations of the observables of interest, such as the total energy.
+The trial wave function is given by

-where $\omega_k$ is a variational parameter and orbitals $\phi_i^{k\alpha}$ are constructed using artificial NNs. $\{\mathbf r^\alpha\}$ is the set of all electrons positions with spin $\alpha$, and $\{\mathbf r_{/j}^\alpha \}$ is the set of all electron positions with spin $\alpha$ except the electron $\mathbf r_j^\alpha$.
-By construction, these orbitals are invariant under permutations of particles that are not the $j$-th particle.
-Furthermore, the determinant form ensures the global wave function is anti-symmetric.